sequana/sequana/doc/installation.rst

 Install conda executable
 ----------------------------

-.. warning:: this is currently borken on bioconda.
-We advice use to install sequana with Python (pip) for latest versions
+.. warning:: this is currently broken on bioconda.
+We advise you to install sequana with Python (pip) for the latest versions.

 In practice, we do use `Anaconda <https://conda.readthedocs.io/>`_ .
 We recommend to